 How can a central department determine acceptance to a program?

 How will future students living outside of Toronto be impacted?
-Will they still be permitted into
+Will they still be permitted into specialized programs?

 As stated in the draft policy, for district-wide specialized programs, first priority is given to students who live in the City of Toronto.
 Students residing outside of the City of Toronto will only be considered after all applicants from the City of Toronto have been offered a placement.

 For local specialized programs, program admission for students will begin after the student has registered at that school.
 Students from outside of the City of Toronto can apply to a school with a local program if there is space in the school, but admission into the local specialized program will still not begin until after registration is complete.

 Will students who are not TDSB students be allowed to apply to specialized programs?

 Yes, these programs are open to all students who reside in the City of Toronto, even if the students are not currently attending a TDSB school.
 However, students who reside outside of the City of Toronto will only be considered after all Toronto students have been offered a placement.

 Questions related to the Secondary Program Review